Use the code VOICEBLOG10 to get 10% off your ticket to VOICE 2020.

 Black History month is upon us, but for Kiki Monifa, a former lawyer turned flash briefing extraordinaire, black history is every day of the year.

 It wasn't until she received an Amazon Alexa for Christmas that she thought of using it to explore the achievements of black figures.
 Before that moment, she was a lawyer—and a good one at that.
 Except she wasn't particularly passionate about it.
 It never made her heart sing, as she would say.
 But, for 20 years, she was happy enough just doing her job.

 One weekend, she stumbled upon some old journals she had filled when she was 19 years old.
 They told of her passion to become a writer, just like her idols Lillian Hellman and Nikki Giovanni—both admirable women who forged a career as writers back when it was difficult for women of color to do so.

-With her old writer's flame crackling once again, she quit her job as a law professor and spent a year writing—readily supported by her then wife.
-Then that one Christmas came around and she unwrapped the Amazon Alexa that would spark a whole new way of putting her writing skills to work.
+With each page of her diary, her old writer's flame crackled once again.
+Soon after, she quit her job as a law professor and spent a year writing—readily supported by her then-wife.
+Years later, that one Christmas came around and she unwrapped the Amazon Alexa that would spark a whole new way of putting her writing skills to work.

 "And as soon as I set it up, I thought, I want to do this," Kiki told our Inside VOICE podcast host, Keri Roberts.
 "I want to use this technology to read out something that I have created."